SLAA Pinterest

 Single sided splice tape with slitted liner is suitable for butt splicing.
 In paper mills and printing plants, a splice is a process by which two rolls are combined using tape in order to create one seamless continuous roll.

 Overlap or flying splicing is done by applying a single-coated tape with Slitted Liner to the end of the roll.
-The liner of the single sided splice tape is then removed to expose the second side of the adhesive and the new roll is overlapped to the adhesive, and ultimately joining the two together.
+The liner of the splice tape is then removed to expose the second side of the adhesive and the new roll is overlapped to the adhesive, and ultimately joining the two together.

-Single Sided Splice Tape Application
+Single Sided Splice Tape Applications

 Structure of Single sided splice tape